Shakthipr/stock-market-forecasting/README.md

 The information provided by this app is for educational purposes only.
 Please do your own research before making any investment decisions.

 ## License
-This project is open-source and available under the MIT License.
+This project is owned and licensed by shakthipr this project can be used for fair use only.

 ## Author
 - [shakthipr](https://github.com/Shakthipr)